A numerical ampleness criterion via Gale duality: A numerical characterization of (weak) --Fano toric varieties

-i.e. it has strictly positive entries.
+i.e. it has strictly positive (resp. non-negative) entries.
 In particular, if the chamber $\g_{\Si}$ is a $r$--dimensional simplicial cone whose generators determine the maximal rank $r\times r$ matrix $G$ then the previous condition admits the following shortcut:

-\end{enumerate} Moreover $X$ is Gorenstein if and if either $\w_I$, for every $I\in\I_{\Si}$, or $\w_{\Si}$, respectively, have integer entries and $X$ is Fano if and only if, in addition, also the previous conditions in (2) hold. \end{theorem}
+\end{enumerate} Moreover $X$ is Gorenstein if and only if either $\w_I$, for every $I\in\I_{\Si}$, or $\w_{\Si}$, respectively, have integer entries and $X$ is Fano (resp. weak Fano) if and only if, in addition, also the previous conditions hold. \end{theorem}